UPDATED Nov 2017

-Location: Candy Palace and Trolley Treats on alternate days (see below for 2016 dates)
+Location: Candy Palace and Trolley Treats on alternate days (see below for 2017 dates) only at Disneyland

 Type: Ticketed event only